understand/understand-js/README.md

 #### Filter Errors

-Given the diversity of browsers and platforms, frontend errors can become very noisy and even, in some cases, bring no additional value to the developers.
+In some situations, you may want not to send specific of the JS errors to Understand.io.
+It can be particularly useful if you have well-known issues which you would like to filter at the library level.

-With this idea in ming the handler automatically avoids to report all (Script errors)[#script-error] that are not resolved.
-If you still want to report them you can initialize the handler with the `ignoreScriptErrors` option set to `false`:
+By default, the library filters the all of Script errors (Script errors)[#script-error].
+You can disable this feature by setting the `ignoreScriptErrors` option set to `false`:

 ```js
 Understand.init({